 Create a Full Professional Modeling Portfolio

-A modeling portfolio will usually consist of at least one headshot, a full-length body shot, a half-body or three-quarter body shot, and a swimsuit shot.
+A basic modeling portfolio will usually start with at least one headshot, a full-length body shot, a half-body or three-quarter body shot, and a swimsuit shot.
+These shots are basically your core modeling digitals.
+More on this later.
 The headshot is a close-up and you might consider having two different types – more on this to come.

 The full-length body shot is usually taken against a solid or uncluttered background.
 Clothes should be form-fitting so the shape of your body can be easily discerned.
 It can be a good idea to have a front and back full body shot.
 A half-body or three-quarter body is a complementary shot to the full body one.
 It can be with the same look, just a different pose or perhaps different hair styling.
 As for the swimsuit shot, it can be a three-quarter body shot.
 The goal is to showcase your body but to not do so in an overly sexy way.